No sight of French deal on pensions as unions hold out

 The French government and labor unions appeared far from reaching any compromise deal Friday in talks over a planned pension overhaul, with strikes and protests grinding on.

-All unions reject the government's plan to raise the eligibility age for full pensions from 62 to 64.
+But unions reject anything that doesn't do away with the plan to raise the full pension eligibility age from 62 to 64.

 Philippe offered to pursue talks on the financing of the new pension system in the coming months.